rglassman-CU/COMSW1004/project-4/readme.md

 - Player, which models a human player and a computer player and keeps track of a player's bets and amount of money
 - Game, which models the game of poker and includes methods for evaluating the worth of a hand of cards

+Error handling was not expected; students were allowed to assume correct input.
 Explanation of my implementation of the classes below:

 ## Card